joetimmerman/mlb_stats/README.md

 ### Schema_DDL.sql
 As the name implies, this file contains the DDL for all the main tables for the database.

-### adv_pitching_stats.sql
+### ADV PITCHING STATS
-This file can be run to return advanced pitching stats by playerID and year.
-Currently supports the following stats:
+The adv_pitching_stats queries select and calculate a series of pitching statistics and group by playerID and either month or year.
+The supported statistics include:
 * FIP
 * WHIP
 * BABIP